 Whether you have just upgraded your flooring or shifted to a new home that has lustrous laminate flooring, you want to keep it looking fresh like it was on day one.
 But kids and pets run around the house, and you can imagine the mess they create.

-There starts the search for the ways to clean your laminate floors.
-Although you may be tempted to use steam cleaners or steam mops to lift off the dirt, stains, and blast all germs, it’s not recommended to use steam cleaner or mop.
+There starts the search for the ways to clean and disinfect your floors.
+Although you may be tempted to use steam cleaners or steam mops to lift off the dirt, stains, and blast away all bed bugs and germs, it’s not recommended to use steam cleaner or mop.

-Can You Use a Steam Cleaner on Laminate Floors?
+Is it Safe to Use a Steam Mop/ Cleaner on Laminate Floors?

 NO!
 Steam can damage the core and make laminated floor swell or bend.